-- Single/isolated instance(s) of improperly positioning or maintaining electrical fly traps or insect light traps. - Single/isolated instance(s) of a fly swatter found in growing or storage area. - Single/isolated instance(s) of grain or pellet baits being used in an outside bait station (external trap). - Single can of fly spray (or other insecticide) found in the growing/storage areas (including chemical/sanitation storage). - Snap traps being used outside the operation (not presenting risk to product or packaging) and are lacking weekly inspection logs or being used for routine monitoring (as opposed to short term eradication). - Single/isolated instance(s) of any other issues noted on the compliance criteria.
+- Single/isolated instance(s) of improperly positioning or maintaining electrical fly traps or insect light traps. - Single/isolated instance(s) of a fly swatter found in growing or storage area.

-- Numerous instances of improperly positioning or maintaining electrical fly traps or insect light traps. - Numerous instances fly swatters found in growing or storage area. - Numerous instances of grain or pellet bait being used in an outside bait station (external trap).
+- Single/isolated instance(s) of grain or pellet baits being used in an outside bait station (external trap). - Single can of fly spray (or other insecticide) found in the growing/storage areas (including chemical/sanitation storage). - Snap traps being used outside the operation (not presenting risk to product or packaging) and are lacking weekly inspection logs or being used for routine monitoring (as opposed to short term eradication). - Single/isolated instance(s) of any other issues noted on the compliance criteria.

-- More than one can of fly spray (or other insecticide) found in the growing/storage areas (including chemical/sanitation storage). - Single instance of bait/poison found outside of a trap. - Snap traps being used for a short-term eradication process with weekly inspection logs but using an allergenic bait. - Numerous instance(s) of any other issues noted on the compliance criteria.
+- Numerous instances of improperly positioning or maintaining electrical fly traps or insect light traps. - Numerous instances fly swatters found in growing or storage area. - Numerous instances of grain or pellet bait being used in an outside bait station (external device). - More than one can of fly spray (or other insecticide) found in the growing/storage areas (including chemical/sanitation storage). - Single instance of bait/poison found outside of a device. - Snap traps being used for a short-term eradication process with weekly inspection logs but using an allergenic bait. - Numerous instance(s) of any other issues noted on the compliance criteria.

-- More than one instance of bait/poison found outside of a trap. - More than one major deficiency. - Numerous (more than three snap traps) being used inside the operation and are lacking weekly inspection logs or being used for routine monitoring (as opposed to short term eradication).
+- More than one instance of bait/poison found outside of a device. - More than one major deficiency. - Numerous (more than three snap traps) being used inside the operation and are lacking weekly inspection logs or being used for routine monitoring (as opposed to short term eradication). - The use of poisonous rodent bait within storage areas (buildings) should not occur.
+If this use is required, then the area that is being trapped should have all the product and packaging removed prior to the use of the poisonous baits.